Department of Women, Gender, and Sexuality Graduate Student Handbook

 Advising & Mentorship

 The Director of Graduate Studies advises entering graduate students.
-New students are also assigned a faculty mentor for their first year of study.
 By the end of the first year of graduate study leading toward the Ph.D., students should ask a faculty member to serve as their advisor.
-The faculty advisor must be a core WGSS faculty member or affiliated faculty member.
+The faculty advisor is normally a core WGSS faculty member.
+Students wanting to be advised by courtesy or affiliated faculty must seek approval from the Director of Graduate Studies.
 The faculty advisor will work closely with the student to develop a coherent plan of study, which should be in writing and included in the student’s file as early as possible in the student's graduate career.
 Each graduate student will meet with their faculty advisor a minimum of once a year to discuss their course performance and timely progress toward the degree.

 Change of Faculty Advisor